 - If you’re not in labor but wishing you were, here’s a list of activities to do while waiting for the labor. 😉

-- For ideas and activities to do to cope through early labor head on over here.
+- For more information, ideas, and activities to cope through early labor head on over here.

-Active labor is when the cervix has opened to 6 centimeters dilated (give or take), contractions are around 3-5 minutes apart and each contraction is about 60 seconds long.
+Active labor is when the cervix has opened to 6 centimeters (give or take), contractions are around 3-5 minutes apart. and each contraction is about 60 seconds long.

-At this point, contractions are more intense and a woman can no longer walk and talk during contractions.
+In early labor, women are able to walk and talk through their contractions.
+At this point, however, because contractions are longer, stronger and closer together, she can no longer walk and talk during contractions.
 Between contractions, she may still be her normal self and able to relax.
-During contractions, however, all her focus and energy has gone within to work through each wave that comes.
+During contractions, however, all her focus and energy goes within to work through each wave that comes.

-For a long list of symptoms of active labor, but even better – ways to cope through it all, check out my post Active Labor: How to Cope, When to Go and More!
+For a long list of symptoms of active labor, and tips to cope through it all, check out my post Active Labor: How to Cope, When to Go and More!

-Transition is the shortest portion of the stages of labor, but often the most challenging.
+Transition is the shortest portion of the first stage of labor, but the most challenging.
 Contractions are around 90 seconds long, 2-3 minutes apart and the cervix is 8-10 cm dilated.

-Typically, transition is when women “give up” on a natural birth, ask for epidurals and say “I can’t do this anymore.”
+Typically, transition is often when women “give up” on a natural birth, ask for an epidural, and say “I can’t do this anymore.”
 Birth plans fly out the window, and women look for a way out.
-Women feel hot, cold, sweaty, nauseous and may even throw up.
+Women may feel hot, cold, sweaty, nauseous, and may even throw up.
+Crying is another good sign that she’s in transition.

 At this point, what may have been working is absolutely not working anymore which means a woman’s support team needs to step up their game.